 What if a teen I know is abusing alcohol, but won’t admit it?

 This can be a challenge with people abusing alcohol, regardless of age.
 When it comes down to it, you might not be able to get the person you’re concerned about to admit, or agree with you, that he or she is in trouble.
-That being said, teens can often be extremely insistent about things they’re unsure about, and in certain cases, sometimes decisions have to be made in their best interest for them, before they might have the understanding to agree with that decision.
-A good starting place is always to try to have an honest, open conversation with the teen, and there’s a better chance of honesty if you can try to be supportive and non-judgmental.
+Most people are more comfortable with denying their habit has become a problem.